You can subscribe and unsubscribe contacts by sending a customer listing via any of our sources:

-“force_optin"= true "marketing_optin"= "EXPLICITLY_OPTEDIN"
+“@force_optin"= true, "marketing_optin"= "EXPLICITLY_OPTEDIN"

 This action is added as a top-level parameter on the contact record and only needs to be sent once to perform the action.

 The only way this type of subscription event can be overridden is via another Ometria

 @FORCE_OPTIN=true field passed, then the following order of precedence is used:

 - Preferences centre.

 - Ometria API, in-app change, CSV upload - these methods all have equal weight, and can override each other.

 If you send a contact listing with just a